FULL-TIME | WINNIPEG LOCATIONS PAPRF-DP Paramedicine - Primary Care Paramedicine

 1. Grade 12

-• Submit proof of graduation from Grade 12.
-You must have completed one credit in each of the following courses with a minimum grade of 65% or 'C+':
+• Submit proof of graduation from or enrolment in Grade 12 including one credit in each of the following courses:

 and